 What benefits does a Canadian MBA provide in comparison to an MBA from another country?

-Globally Valued Qualification: Similar to a degree, diploma or certificate from the country of the United States or the U.K., a degree from Canada is recognised across boundaries.
+Globally Valued Qualification: Similar to a degree, diploma, or certificate from the country of the United States or the U.K., a degree from Canada is recognized across boundaries.

 Diverse Cultures: The Canadian society comprises of several ethnic groups.
-This multi-cultural society allows you to feel the different cultures of the world making you better capable of working alongside and even leading an organisation with different culture groups.
+This multicultural society allows you to feel the different cultures of the world, making you better capable of working alongside and even leading an organization with different cultural groups.